MANNY THE MAN

 Manny The Man is a sculpture that uses mechanical, electrical, and software sub-systems to mimic a user's movements.

-This five-member project was completed for a mechatronics course that teaches students to integrate mechanical, software, and electrical systems, and proper management techniques for long-term technical projects with tight deadlines.
+This five-member project was completed for a mechatronics course delivers knowledge on integrating mechanical, software, and electrical systems, and proper management techniques for long-haul technical projects with tight deadlines.

 Complete documentation of the process and the product can be found on our official project website here (opens new window), which includes pictures and video demonstrations.